drkchiloll/cscospark-websvcs/README.md

 #### HowTo

-First You have to have a Machine Account as mentioned.
+1. You have to have a Machine Account as mentioned.
+CORPORATE Accounts do not work (mine doesn't at least which is @WWT.COM)
+2. Goto https://developer.ciscospark.com Login with the aforementioned account
+3. Goto My Apps (top right adjacent your Avatar)
+4. Add An Application; The Redirect URL can be anything; The SCOPES need to include ALL Options..
+5. SAVE (there will be an Error but don't worry)
+6. Go Back Into the App and Copy your Client ID and Secret somewhere you can reference from your Language of Choice

 ##### Example Using Python